EvilG-MC/discord-rebackup/README.md

 ## Restored things

-Here are all things that can be restored with `discord-backup`:
+Here are all things that can be restored with `discord-rebackup`:

 * Server icon
 * Server banner